 contested.
 The Virdone Law Firm, P.C. is experienced at negotiating and

 drafting nuptial agreements that hold up to future judicial scrutiny.

 We help clients in Nassau, Suffolk and Queens Counties and are here to help you.

-Long Island nuptial agreement attorney
+Long Island family attorney

 at our law offices today to talk about your case.